Rafael Devers Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fifth in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9, the fourth-best in the league.

-- The Blue Jays have the 13th-ranked team ERA among all league pitching staffs (4.11).
+- The Blue Jays have a 4.12 team ERA that ranks 13th across all league pitching staffs.

-- Blue Jays pitchers combine to rank 24th in baseball in home runs surrendered (42 total, 1.4 per game).
+- Blue Jays pitchers combine to rank 22nd in baseball in home runs allowed (42 total, 1.4 per game).

-- The Blue Jays will send Manoah (1-1) out for his seventh start of the season.
-He is 1-1 with a 4.88 ERA and 28 strikeouts in 31 1/3 innings pitched.
+- Gausman (2-2) takes the mound for the Blue Jays in his seventh start of the season.
+He's put together a 2.33 ERA in 38 2/3 innings pitched, with 54 strikeouts.

-- The righty's most recent time out was on Friday against the Seattle Mariners, when he went five innings, surrendering two earned runs while giving up six hits.
+- In his last time out on Saturday against the Seattle Mariners, the right-hander tossed seven scoreless innings while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.